 Sepsis is a growing healthcare crisis, causing over 11 million deaths worldwide.
 Early recognition and timely, comprehensive therapeutic interventions improve patient outcomes and have been codified in current clinical guidelines and government reporting requirements.
 However, non-specific presenting symptoms that mimic other diagnoses combined with multiple clinical definitions lead to diagnostic uncertainty.
 Identifying the undiagnosed septic patient within the sea of undifferentiated patients simultaneously presenting to the Emergency Department is challenging and can lead to potential treatment delays with associated increases in morbidity and mortality.

-During the webinar, Dr. Osborn and Dr. Farnsworth will discuss how teamwork between the laboratory and clinical medicine can improve patient care through earlier identification and treatment of septic patients.
+During this on-demand webinar hosted by 360 Dx, Dr. Osborn and Dr. Farnsworth will discuss how teamwork between the laboratory and clinical medicine can improve patient care through earlier identification and treatment of septic patients.
 They will discuss the challenges associated with current screening biomarkers, as well as the opportunities presented by a novel sepsis biomarker, monocyte distribution width.After this webinar, you will be able to:

 - Explain the relationship between early sepsis treatment and improved patient mortality

 - Differentiate among Sepsis-2 and Sepsis-3 definitions and common sepsis screening criteria such as qSOFA and SIRS

 - Review published evidence supporting the effectiveness of monocyte distribution width in early sepsis detection

 Ideal For: Laboratory Technician, Laboratory Director, Medical Director, Pathologist, Physician